rvmeer/BigButton/README.md

 # BigButton
-Button that put an event into the Azure Cloud
+Button that puts an event into the Azure Cloud.

+Imagine what you can do with this!